With a charge to work towards a new public library, the Southlake Library Task Force is getting ready to host two Town Hall meetings.

-Jones was a former slave, husband, and father who became a prosperous landowner and rancher in the Roanoke-Southlake area between the late 1860s and early 1870s.
+Jones was a former slave, husband, and father who became a prosperous landowner and rancher in the Roanoke-Southlake.
 He and his wife Almeady Jones raised 10 children together and were well-respected residents.

 As a part of Southlake’s art initiative to promote public art in Southlake, the Southlake Arts Council extended an invite to local artists to submit a proposal for a commissioned sculpture in honor of the Jones Family to be placed at Bob Jones Park.
 Artist Seth Vandable was selected for his piece, Bob and Almeady Jones Monument.

 The bronze monument depicts Bob and Almeady dressed in period attire relaxing beside a picnic, enjoying a freshly harvested summer meal after a hard day of work farming, and teaching their children to welcome visitors to the park.